wurmlab/SBC361-programming-in-R/practical2.md

 ## Functions

 Functions are pieces of code that are made to take an input (generally known as arguments), do something with it, and give back an output.
 They are interesting because they allow you to run the same piece of code multiple times without having to rewrite it every time you need to run it.
-So the general construct of a function looks like this:
+The general construct of a function looks like this:

 ```R
 function_name <- function(input) {